 Over the past quarter century there have been a few moments when a technology comes along that holds the possibility of breaking the choke hold that cable has on the multi-channel video programming market, but on each occasion policy mistakes were made that allowed the cable industry to strangle competition.
 This is the first big policy moment for determining whether the Internet will function as an alternative platform to compete with cable.
 We all hope the Internet will change everything in the video product space, but it has not yet * * * If policymakers allow this merger to go forward without fundamental reform of the underlying industry structure, the prospects for a more competition-friendly, consumer-friendly multichannel video marketplace will be dealt a severe setback.

 Our initial take was that the merger should be rejected, but the FCC and the DOI have put together a set of conditions and enforcement measures that we believe will protect consumers and promote the public interest.
 The Proposed Final Judgment in the instant proceeding, combined with the conditions included in the Memorandum and Order transferring various broadcast and cable license issued by the Federal Communications Commission (FCC), mark an important milestone in the quarter of a century long struggle to protect consumers from the abuse of market power that was unleashed by the Cable Deregulation of 1984.
 These comments review both key conditions in the Proposed Final Judgment and the FCC Memorandum and Order, in so far as it affects the online video market.
 We state the obvious, when we point out that if the DOI had locked the merger, none of the public interest benefits that flow from the Memorandum and Order would be realized.

-The post-merger marketplace with the conditions will be friendlier to Internet consumers and more supportive of video competition than if the FCC and the DOI would have blocked the merger in three critical ways:
+The post-merger marketplace with the conditions will be friendlier to Internet consumers and more supportive of video competition than if the FCC and the DOI Start Printed Page 34759would have blocked the merger in three critical ways:

 - Consumer access to broadband,